19 Adventurous Things to do in Riviera Maya, Mexico

 You’ll encounter all kinds of native animals within the park, whether running loose or within the aviary or butterfly gardens.

-Xcaret is famous for its evening show, which highlights the history of Mexico through song and dance.
+Xcaret is renowned for its evening show, which highlights the history of Mexico through song and dance.

 There are no flights to Bacalar.
 The best way to get there is by rental car, shuttle, or the ADO bus.
 From Riviera Maya, it is just a short 3-hour drive.